 WITH LYNNE SPEAKE & SPAM GLAM

-Precious needs to challenge the boundaries of what contemporary jewellery is and the notion of what the term “precious” means to you.
+“Precious?” should challenge the boundaries of what contemporary jewellery is and express what the notion of the term “precious” means.

 WITH FAYE HALL

 A celebration of innovative work that explores the use and application of a range of materials; from precious to non-precious and all that falls in-between.
 This category showcases work that encourages viewers to question their own assumptions on materials and how we use them.
 It also opens up discussions about the huge scope of elements that contemporary jewellery can include and imbue.
 We will consider all materials: metals, stones, textiles, plastics, organic material…just as long as you can create something harmonious and original.

 Join us for an exploration into unexpected, intriguing and exciting wearable objects that investigate materiality and aesthetic through an inventive approach.

 An emerging talent is an artist of the future.

 Young artists do not have boundaries, and do not see the limits to their practice like established artists do.
 This is why emerging talents must be encouraged to push through these limits and break the boundaries imposed by their predecessors.

 Work submitted for this category should be new, vibrant and have been made within 2 years of graduating, if you have completed a degree or within 2 years of establishing your business, if you are self-taught.

 We want to encourage emerging artists to express themselves limitlessly by delving deep into their creative souls.